iAvoe/CCNA-Security-210-260-Module-2-Review/README.md

 **List all passive and active WLAN attacks**
  - Passive
    - Breaking WEP/WPA/WPA2 encryption
+   - Sniffing
-   - sniffing
+   - Replay
+   - Footprinting / Topology mapping (ping scan to learn network topology)
  - Active
    - Injection
    - Jamming
    - Hijacking
    - MITM
+   - DoS

-**Is human element vulnerable in WLAN attacks, what can admins do:**
+**Is human element vulnerable in WLAN attacks, what can admins do to mitigate?**
  - Yes, untrained human element is vulnerable to phishing and fake-SSID-MITMs
  - Countermeasure: training, WIPS

+**List human errors that could compormise a network**
+ - Misconfiguration (e.g., Microsoft Azure admin accidentally switched dmz from private to public)
+ - Bad habits: plugging their AP to corp network
+ - Ad-hoc network (WANET): employee using hotspots, blue-tooth to pass files
+ - Weak passwords: 12345678
+ - Phishing emails
+ - Connect random USB drives found in bathroom to corp PC
+ - APs left unconfigured
+ - Remote management enabled on routers and switches
+ - Using omnidirectional antennas rather than directional
+ - Lack of MAC-address filtering
+ - VMs stored away for too long and lack of security updates

 **List all possible WLAN attack and countermeasures:**

 |     Attack   types                   |     Countermeasures                                                                             |
 |--------------------------------------|-------------------------------------------------------------------------------------------------|